anderseide/MicrosoftPowerPlatform/PowerApps/Components/HamburgerMenuConcept/README.md

 )
 ```

+* `Label` - Text value shown on the menu button for this screen
+* `DisplayName` - Text value shown on the screen heading
+* `Screen` - Screen that should be shown.
+(Note that this one needs to be referencing a valid screen within your app

-Then add the comonent, and you should be ready to go.
+Then add the component, and you should be ready to go.

 ## More resources